georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 ## VPC Endpoints

-- Allow VPCs to connect to AWS services without going through public Internet, but throught the private AWS network
+- Allow VPCs to connect to AWS services without going through public Internet, but through the private AWS network
 - Instead of a NAT Gateway + Internet Gateway, just use VPC Endpoint to access AWS services from a Private Subnet
 - Redundant and scale horizontally